top of page

 Don't let your day job kill your dream career

-Do you desire to someday enter a more passionate, more fun career?
+Do you desire to someday enter a more passionate, fun, and aligned career?
 One of the biggest blocks I see to such a career goal is a draining day job that depletes you so much that you have no energy left to spend on paving your longer term path.
 If you’re in this struggle and want practical advice that sets you up to transition to your dream career within the next year, this blog is for you!
 Read on for my powerful prevention strategy so your day job doesn't kill your dream career.

 The Winning Strategy: A "Transition Role"